DAY 1: Bordeaux

 Head inland to the Basque countryside: just minutes away from the bustle of the sophisticated Basque coast, lies the essence of the Basque country, its villages.
 A proud people with traditions dating back to the beginning of time.

 Stop in the villages of Sare, Ainhoa and Espelette (world famous for the local red peppers) where you will be taken back to another place and time.
+Make a stop in the region of Irouléguy & stop at one of the local wineries such as Brana or Arretxea - these secret addresses will amaze you with their special wine production.

 We will make a stop for lunch at a secret address, a charming inn hidden at the foot of the Pyrenees mountains.
 Enter the Fagoaga family's home and enjoy a gourmet lunch.